irx-404notfound/programming-notes/java-script/js-fundaments.md

 "5" - 2 // Result: 3
 ```

-When you force manually to change the type:
+When you manually force the type conversion:

 > [!NOTE]
-> You decide the conversion.
+> You explicitly control the conversion.

 ```javascript
 Number("5") // 5